 Step 1: Download the needed tools for flashing

-Grab one of these Samsung Galaxy S3 SGH-I747 Original Stock ROM (or you can check out any latest releases if somehow not included here since there will coming more updates in the future)
+Grab one of these Samsung Galaxy S3 SGH-I747 Original Stock ROM (or you can check out any latest releases if somehow not included here since there will be more upcoming updates in the future).

 Stock OTA Firmware Android 4.3 Jelly Bean build UCUEMJB LATEST!!!